ProprioCS/Provia.Documents/Roles and Permissions.md

 ## Overview

-The Roles and Permissions component of Orion is designed to streamline and standardize user access management across the MillerKnoll Dealer network within NetSuite.
+The Roles and Permissions component of Provia is designed to streamline and standardize user access management across the MillerKnoll Dealer network within NetSuite.
 By implementing a set of pre-defined user roles, each with specific permissions tailored to their job responsibilities, this solution ensures that users have access to the necessary functionality and data while maintaining appropriate security and control.

 The main purpose of this component is to provide a default set of roles that can be configured during a dealer implementation if needed.